shermand100/PiNodeXMR/README.md

 ## Hardware requirements:

+1.
-1. Raspberry Pi 2/3/4 (incl B&+ models)
+* Raspberry Pi 2/3/4 (incl B&+ models) for Pre-Configured disk image
+* Any device that supports Armbian OS with 2GB RAM. *RAM required for Monero source compile*
 2. 8GB MicroSD Card with aditional min 100GB USB storage device for Monero Blockchain.
 Or 128GB MicroSD to store all-in-one.
-3. Ethernet connection (can be replaced by WiFi after config)
+3. Ethernet connection (can be replaced by WiFi after config, hardware dependant)

 A final point on the hardware.
 This node is designed to be used 'headless'.
 The HDMI cable, mouse and keyboard is not required.
 This should allow you to tuck the node away somewhere and all interactions can be made with a device (pc or mobile) that is connected to the same network (your home one in most cases).
 With a little further configuration this node will allow wallet connections from your mobile app on the move.